mwalmsley/gz-panoptes-reduction/README.md

     pip install -e gzreduction

 Uses Spark, which relies on a slightly old java version.

 If you get weird java errors, check the Spark docs.
+Possibility oculd be that your java version is not correct.
+Spark uses Java 8.
+Check using: `java -version`.
+Download the correct Java Development Kit (JDK) from: https://www.oracle.com/java/technologies/javase-downloads.html (so version 8u251, not version 14!).
+Also check all installed Java version using `/usr/libexec/java_home -V` to make sure only version 8 is there.
+If another version is there, uninstall it.
+Go to folder where it is installed (default: /Library/Java/JavaVirtualMachines) and choose version you want to uninstall (e.g. jdk-14.jdk).
+Then, in terminal, do: `sudo rm -rf jdk-14.jdk`.
+Check again if the correct version of Java is active.

 Creating a live dashboard (optional) will also require logstash/elasticsearch/kibana, and more setup.
 Probably best not to try to do this for your own project unless you know what you're doing.